 Always be aware of your surroundings when you get to a location and begin setting up.
 Places like basements, garages, and laundry areas tend to not be the cleanest and may have dust in large quantities.

 Cover up the area where you will be spraying.
 Taping down sheets can create a clean space for your spray tan machine to sit.
 Make sure your filter is clean before you start spraying.
 And clean your filter again when you are done for the day.
 This will help to keep as much dust (mixed with sticky spray tan solution) out of the inside of your spray tan machine.

 Keep reading to learn what I carry in my spray tan artists repair kit for quick repairs.

 Moisture Can Damage Your Spray Tan Machine

-Every compressor I’ve had that has stopped working has happened in the middle of the summertime during a very humid spell.
+Every compressor I’ve had that has stopped working has happened in the middle of the summer when it’s very humid.
 Keeping your compressor in a stable temperature environment is important to the life of your equipment.
 Never store your equipment in your car.
-This is a recipe for disaster.

 Bumps and Drops

 Many spray guns and hoses are broken when they are dropped or stepped on.
 Some spray tan machine hoses come with protective coverings, but many hoses do not and can crack if stepped on or kinked.

 I always have an extra spray gun and cups on hand just in case of an accidental drop.
 I also have electrical tape on hand at the studio and in my mobile bag for patching a cracked hose.
 Keeping your hose neatly coiled and out of the walkway and using a hook to store your spray gun helps to keep your equipment safe.

 Improper use of a spray tan machine will most definitely shorten the life span of your equipment.